JavaIII-student/javaiii-module5-kjwang7/README.md

 #### User can:

 **1. Add movies to the database.
-Wwhen a new movie is added, it will be displayed to the user.**
+When a new movie is added, it will be displayed to the user.**

 Movie id must be entered as an integer.
 Otherwise, an error dialogue will pop up to remind the user.